zombierzn/vungle-resources/iOS-resources/iOS-advanced-settings.md

 IMPORTANT: do not forget to unregister the delegate before it disappears!
 The Vungle SDK retains a copy of your delegate, so it will continue to send messages as long as the delegate is set, which can cause memory leaks.

-You can also do this anytime you no longer want to receive messages from the SDK.
+You can also do this any time you no longer want to receive messages from the SDK.

 ```obj-c
 [[VungleSDK sharedSDK] setDelegate:nil];